Vinyl Siding Contractors | 10 Steps To Hiring The Best

-Ideally, you should meet with the three contractors you felt most comfortable with over the phone.
-Schedule appointments close together so you can better remember their answers and so that it’s easier to compare your overall impressions of each one, as well as their products (or find out if they have experience installing the type of product you plan on purchasing separately).
-Have a written list of questions ready to ask each contractor (questions should be more specific and detailed than what was asked over the phone) and jot down answers so you can compare notes later.
-Make sure they can handle the style of your house and any detailed trim work, and ask about all aspects of the installation process, including demolition, underlayment prep, trash removal, and repair of possible damage.
+Meet with at least three contractors or companies.
+Schedule appointments close together so you can better remember their answers and so that it’s easier to compare your overall impressions of each one, as well as their products..
+Have your written list of questions ready to ask each one and jot down their answers so you can compare notes later.
+Make sure they can handle the style of your house and any detailed trim work.
+Additional expamples of questions include installation process, including demolition, underlayment prep, trash removal, and repair of possible damage.

-Talking is one thing, but you want to see each contractor’s detailed bid in print before you make a decision.
+ompare each contractor’s detailed bid in print before you make a decision.
 Have the contractor take a look at your home, discuss what you want and then let them come back with a detailed bid.
-Ask for an overall price, but tell them you also want the project broken down by components – this will help you better understand the scope of each contractor’s bid and will help you negotiate better later on.
-Here’s what the bid should include:
+Ask for an overall price, but tell them you also want the project broken down — Here’s what the bid should include:

 • Demo, removal and prep cost and procedures